Bgallahue/OrgStructure/OrgGenerator.md

 Deploy the EvolveDataGenerator class to your Dev Org

 **Step 5.**
-Run the below method from EvolveDataGenerator in Anonymous Apex
+Run the below method from EvolveDataGenerator in ANONYMOUS APEX

 -   You can highlight the below and do it right from VS Code, heres how (https://salesforce.stackexchange.com/questions/231715/how-to-run-apex-anonymous-code-from-visual-studio-code)

 EvolveDataGenerator.necessaryDataSetup();

-**Step 6.** Running the method from EvolveDataGenerator in Anonymous Apex will give a baseline of sample data Please review the method in the EvolveDataGenerator class to see exactly what was created:
+**Step 6.** Running the method from EvolveDataGenerator in ANONYMOUS APEX will give a baseline of sample data Please review the method in the EvolveDataGenerator class to see exactly what was created:

 EvolveDataGenerator.createBasicSampleData();

 **Step 7.**
 In your Dev Org go to "Setup > Deliverability"
-You can auto open your org with the following command in the terminal: sfdx force:org:open --path "/lightning/setup/OrgEmailSettings/home" Change Access Level from "No Access" or "System Email Only" to "All Email" Without this setting updated, emails fired from Apex will generate an error
+You can auto open your org with the following command in the TERMINAL: sfdx force:org:open --path "/lightning/setup/OrgEmailSettings/home" Change Access Level from "No Access" or "System Email Only" to "All Email" Without this setting updated, emails fired from Apex will generate an error

 **Step 8.**
-In your Dev Org go to "Setup > Session Settings" (sfdx force:org:open --path "/lightning/setup/SecuritySession/home" ) Unselect "Enable secure and persistent browser caching to improve performance" Without this setting any components pushed to the org might not update in real time
+In your Dev Org go to "Setup > Session Settings" (sfdx force:org:open --path "/lightning/setup/SecuritySession/home" ) UNSELECT "Enable secure and persistent browser caching to improve performance" Without this setting any components pushed to the org will not

 **Step 9.**
 The SF Communities need to be published before they can be accessed by users